Hibak100/CodeChallenge/README.md

 # CodeChallenge
-Given an array of values (negative or positive) in any order produce a function or functions that will ascertain the:
+Given an array of values (negative or positive) in any order produce a function or functions that will ascertain the: Mean, Mode and Median.
-● Mean
-● Mode
-● Median
 The code allows user the option of inputing array or using an example array.
 The application was programmed in java and created using eclipse.
 To run: